wags-1314/H-scheme/README.md

 # H-scheme
-Scheme interpreter written in Haskell
+Scheme interpreter written in Haskell for learning Haskell